 Irrespective of the choice of debt instrument, fundraising through loans is allowed only if the funds are needed for the insurance activity as such or to render the fund management more effective.
 Substantial loans for the financing of capital investments are generally not allowed.
 This restriction applies to all insurance undertakings, regardless of whether they are entitled to distribute dividends or not.
-Fundraising through loans is rigorously monitored by the Swedish FSA and the loan restrictions are applied in a restrictive manner.
 IORP undertakings are also subject to loan restrictions.

 A hybrid life insurance company that decides to convert to a dividend-paying structure (demutualisation) must change its articles of association, which requires the approval, after a voting procedure, of a certain percentage of the policyholders.
-In addition, the company must distribute, or at least allocate, its bonus funds (i.e. earnings from earlier financial years and other policyholder surplus within the company) to the policyholders.
+In addition, distribute, or at least allocate, its bonus funds (i.e. earnings from earlier financial years and other policyholder surplus within the company) to the policyholders.
 The Swedish FSA must also consent to the conversion.